The Ascension Project

 ATTACK AN OBJECT:

 Attacking objects follows the same rules for starships as for characters.
 Table: Space Objects lists the Defense, hardness, and hit points of objects commonly encountered in space and on the cosmic battlefield.
-Colossal objects occupy four 150-meter squares (a 300 meter by- 300 meter fighting space).
-All other objects occupy a single 150-meter square.
+Colossal objects occupy four 150-meter hexs (a 300 meter by- 300 meter fighting space).
+All other objects occupy a single 150-meter hex.

 |Object Defense||Hardness||Hit Points|